tumagonx/nwjs_docs_old/Dragging-files-into-page.md

       ready(function(){
         // prevent default behavior from changing page on dropped file window.ondragover = function(e) { e.preventDefault(); return false };
-        // NOTE: window.ondrop WILL NOT WORK without window.ondragover!
-        window.ondrop = function(e) { e.preventDefault(); return false };
+        // NOTE: ondrop events WILL NOT WORK if you do not "preventDefault" in the ondragover event!! window.ondrop = function(e) { e.preventDefault(); return false };

         var holder = document.getElementById('holder');